SajedHassan/CSEx61-Operating-Systems/Labs/lab4/README.md

 ## **Problem Statement**
 Implement a **distributed locking mechanism** using the Redlock Algorithm to control access to a shared resource in a simulated distributed system.

+Important note: Delivering the solution demonstrated during the section will be considered cheating.
+Please also notice that the requirements below are not covered by the solution demonstrated in the section.

 ### **Requirements**
 1. Simulate a multi-node Redis cluster using **Docker Compose** (5 Redis nodes).
 2. Implement the **Redlock Algorithm** in Python (or another programming language of choice).